Shylke/colors/README.md

 <div align=center>

 # Colors
 Just a simple list that helps me keep track of color hexes.
 Currently there are **???** different colors listed.
-(Previously: 87)

 <br>